Others

 6. Manage Exam Day Anxiety

-• Read questions carefully: Take a moment to understand each question before answering.
+• Read all questions carefully before answering.

 7. Stay Connected and Seek Support